konradb3/homeassistant_salus/README.md

 * Double tap your Gateway to open info screen
 * Press gear icon to enter configuration
 * Scroll down a bit and check if "Disable Local WiFi Mode" is set to "No"
+* Scroll all the way down and save settings
-* Restart Gateway after changing the setting
+* Restart Gateway by unplugging/plugging USB power